treddis/dotdotfarm/README.md

 - Python 3.8+
 - High speed of requests rate can trigger WAF of you target
 - Unable to pass own dictionary for payload generator
-- No way to flexibly forge payloaded requests
+- No way to flexibly forge payloads
 - Need of OS specifying